realmjoin/realmjoin-docs/realmjoin-client/anydesk-integration/customer-tasks.md

 ## Back-End Integration

 After you configure your user client, you will need to contact AnyDesk.
 Request an email containing your **Contract ID**, your **License ID** and your **API Password**.
-Send these IDs and the password to the [glueckkanja-gab support](mailto:support@glueckkanja-gab.com).
+Send these IDs and the password to the [glueckkanja-gab (GKGAB) support](mailto:support@glueckkanja-gab.com).
 If you do so, GKGAB will integrate a AnyDesk API in your RealmJoin portal.

 ![](<../../.gitbook/assets/image (17).png>)